garrandall/popular-music-data/tracks/kiss-from-a-rose-seal.md

-Baby, I compare you to a kiss from a rose on the gray Ooh, the more I get of you, the stranger it feels, yeah And now that your rose is in bloom
+Baby, I compare you to a kiss from a rose on the gray Oh, the more I get of you, the stranger it feels, yeah And now that your rose is in bloom
 A light hits the gloom on the gray
-Yes, I compare you to a kiss from a rose on the gray Ooh, the more I get of you, the stranger it feels, yeah And now that your rose is in bloom
+Yes, I compare you to a kiss from a rose on the gray Oh, the more I get of you, the stranger it feels, yeah And now that your rose is in bloom
 A light hits the gloom on the gray